ducky64/arduino-lepton/README.md

 - Only tested with Lepton 3.5, but likely works with all Lepton 3 devices (160x120 resolution).
   For other devices, you can try manually setting the video parameters with `FlirLepton::setVideoParameters(uint8_t bytesPerPixel, uint8_t frameWidth, uint8_t frameHeight, size_t videoPacketDataLen, size_t packetsPerSegment, size_t segmentsPerFrame)`
+- `readVoSpi` blocks when reading a frame, but returns immediately during a discard frame.
+  Future versions might look at splitting out the VoSPI into a different class that can have platform-specific optimized implementations, like using DMA and allowing other threads to run while a packet is being read.

 ## Related Work